 (b) The release of radioactive material, inside or outside of a restricted area that, had an individual been present for twenty-four hours, the individual could have received an intake five times the occupational ALI.
 This provision does not apply to locations where personnel are not normally stationed during routine operations, such as hot-cells or process enclosures.

-(2) Each licensee or registrant shall report to the department, within twenty-four hours of discovery, each event involving loss of control of a licensed or registered source of radiation possessed by the licensee or registrant that may have caused, or threatens to cause, any of the following:
+(2) Each licensee or registrant shall report to the director, within twenty-four hours of discovery, each event involving loss of control of a licensed or registered source of radiation possessed by the licensee or registrant that may have caused, or threatens to cause, any of the following:

 (a) An individual to receive, in a period of twenty-four hours:

-(i) A total effective dose equivalent exceeding 0.05 sievert ( five rem);
+(i) A total effective dose equivalent exceeding 0.05 sievert (five rem);

 (ii) An lens dose equivalent exceeding 0.15 sievert (fifteen rem); or